-Level of assistance Use OFF When the drive system is switched on, the motor assistance is switched off.
-The pedelec can be used like a normal bicycle by simply pedalling.
-The push assist system cannot be activated.
-ECO Limited assistance with maximum efficiency for maximum range TOUR Constant assistance, for long-range tours SPORT Powerful assistance, for sport rides on mountainous rides and on urban roads.
-TURBO Maximum assistance up to high pedalling frequencies, for sport riding eMTB mode is available for Performance Line CX drives.
+The higher the level of assistance, the more the drive system assists the rider when pedalling. eMTB mode is available for Performance Line CX drives.
 In eMTB mode, the assistance factor and the torque are dynamically adjusted depending on the pedalling force applied to the pedals.
-If the pedelec has been configured with eMTB mode, eMTB mode appears briefly when the SPORT level of assistance is selected.
+If the pedelec has been configured with eMTB mode, eMTB mode appears briefly when the SPORT level of assistance is selected